How to Wash Flannel: The Ultimate Guide

 When you buy fabric to craft with, you sometimes do not have to wash it.
 However, when it comes to flannel, you will want to wash it well before using it.

-Unlike flannel that is sold and ready to use as is, flannel fabric sold for cutting and sewing is not washed well enough to prevent shrinking.
+Unlike flannel which is sold and ready to use as is, flannel fabric sold for cutting and sewing is not washed well enough to prevent shrinking.
 By washing in the way below, you will shrink it before using it.
-Follow these instructions if using a machine.

 - Set your washer to HOT wash and HOT rinse.